yandex-cloud/docs/en/speechkit/stt/streaming.md

 # Streaming speech recognition

-Data streaming mode allows you to use the SpeechKit Cloud API to send audio data in chunks.
-In contrast to the [HTTP POST API](request.md), you can get intermediate results of speech recognition when using data streaming.
-The service automatically detects pauses for sending the final speech recognition results.
-This mode is suitable for recognizing speech transmitted as a stream.
+Data streaming mode allows you to simultaneously send audio for recognition and get recognition results while the speech continues.

+In contrast to other [recognition methods](index.md#stt-ways), you can get intermediate results of speech recognition while the person continues speaking.
+After a pause, the service returns final results and starts recognizing the next utterance.

-> For example, as soon as the user starts speaking, your app immediately begins transmitting their speech to the server for recognition.
-The server processes the data and sends your app the intermediate and final results of each utterance recognition.
+> For example, as soon as the user starts talking to [Yandex.Station](https://station.yandex.ru/), the speaker begins transmitting the speech to the server for recognition.
+The server processes the data and returns the intermediate and final results of each utterance recognition.
 The intermediate results are used for showing the user the progress of speech recognition.
+Once the final results are available, Yandex.Station performs the requested action, such as playing a movie.

 To use the service, create an app that will perform speech recognition in data streaming mode, i.e., send audio fragments and process responses with recognition results.